lm3nitro/Projects/New/Network service SMTP.md

 ![Pasted image 20241003093718](https://github.com/user-attachments/assets/eaf98569-4000-4f77-9362-9e3b01f4dc3d)

 I can see that there is a vulnerability (CVE-2010-4344).
-Knowing this, I took a closer look into the vulenrability:
+Knowing this, I took a closer look into the vulnerability:

 ![Pasted image 20241003093831](https://github.com/user-attachments/assets/83a0a6b4-ef49-418e-b832-fd192341d2f1)

 ## Telnet:

-Another way to query the STMP service it using telnet.
+Another way to query the STMP service is using telnet.
 Using Telnet will indicate whether the specified username exists: a response code of 252 means the user exists, and a 550 code indicates the user is unknown.

 ![Pasted image 20241003093336](https://github.com/user-attachments/assets/0694813a-c3a7-48c1-8f9a-285d1179e49b)